Quarke89/CarND-LaneLines-P1/writeup/writeup.md

 **Color threshold mask**

 In the first step before grayscale conversion a mask is computed based on a color thresholding for yellow and white.
 This mask will be applied later in the pipeline before the hough lines transformation.
-It should not be used as the first step as we would then get artificial edges that would be detected by the canny edge detection algorithm.
+It should not be applied as the first step as we would then get artificial edges that would be detected by the canny edge detection algorithm.
 The exact threshold to use for the R,G,B filtering needs to be tuned based on the inputs.
 The color thresholding is very sensitive to lighting.
 Applying a higher threshold might produce good results for certain frames but could accidently filter out lane lines in another frame.

 Image on the left is a mask with a low threshold `[100 100 0]`, image on the right is a mask with a high threshold `[140 140 0]`